 - Perform Clean Boot and troubleshoot the issue manually.

-There might be times when you find that this process is using high resources.
-You can now understand that this is caused due to the underlying service and not the process itself.
-Also, you might notice high consumption of resources at Windows startup.
-That is just because the taskhost is loading all the DLL files and schedule to run them.
-Once it is completed, the usage will settle down to a lower value and will remain pretty low for the rest of the time.
+There might be times when you find that this process is using a lot of resources.
+You can now understand that this is caused by the underlying service and not the process itself.
+Also, you might notice high resource consumption at Windows startup.
+That is just because the task host is loading all the DLL files and scheduling them to run.
+Once it is completed, usage will settle to a lower level and remain pretty low for the rest of the time.

 I mentioned earlier that the Task Manager does not let you view the underlying services.
 But you can use Process Explorer from Microsoft to view the services beneath the taskhost.
 It is a portable utility, and you can run it directly after downloading.
 You can use this tool to view all the details associated with the taskhost.